 Should I contact or pay Activate Financial, LLC?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Activate Financial, LLC for millions of clients nationwide.
+The most effective way to deal with this is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Activate Financial, LLC on behalf of their clients.

 And they may be able to help you too.

 Will Activate Financial, LLC sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
 They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
 It’s also possible that you never hear from or have to deal with Activate Financial again.

 Call Lexington Law to learn how they can help you.